Blue Line (withdrawal line): Violations

-2011 Israel–Lebanon border clash

-On 1 August 2011, UNIFIL confirmed a border incident in which no one was hurt.
+In 2011, UNIFIL confirmed a border incident in which no one was hurt.
 Israel and Lebanon offered differing accounts of the incident.
-A Lebanese military official said Israeli troops crossed the Blue Line 30 meters into Lebanese territory, prompting Lebanese soldiers to fire warning shots and the Israeli troops to retreat and fire at Lebanese border posts.
+A Lebanese military official said Israeli troops crossed the Blue Line, 30 meters into Lebanese territory, prompting Lebanese soldiers to fire warning shots and the Israeli troops to retreat and fire at Lebanese border posts.
 The Israeli military sources said their forces were within Israeli territory when they came under fire from across the border.

-2013 Hanikra border clash

 On 15 December 2013, a Lebanese Army sniper shot dead an Israeli soldier in the Rosh Hanikra border.

-2015 Shebaa farms incident

-As a response to an Israeli attack against a military convoy comprising Hezbollah and Iranian officers in southern Syria, on 28 January 2015, Hezbollah fired an anti-tank missile at an Israeli military convoy in the Shebaa farms, killing two soldiers and wounding seven.
-In response, Israel fired at least 50 artillery shells across the border into southern Lebanon, in which a Spanish UN peacekeeper was killed.
+In 2015, after an Israeli attack against a military convoy carrying Hezbollah and Iranian officers in southern Syria, on 28 January 2015, Hezbollah fired an anti-tank missile at an Israeli military convoy in the Shebaa farms, killing two soldiers and wounding seven.
+In response, Israel fired at least 50 artillery shells across the border into southern Lebanon, killing a Spanish UN peacekeeper.

-2018 cross-border tunnels

-On 4 December 2018, Israel initiated Operation Northern Shield to destroy cross-border tunnels built by Hezbollah along the border.
-On 17 December 2018, UNIFIL acknowledged the existence of four tunnels near the border, but said "UNIFIL at this stage can confirm that two of the tunnels cross the Blue Line" in violations of United Nations Security Council Resolution 1701, which helped end the 2006 Lebanon War.
+In December 2018, Israel initiated Operation Northern Shield to destroy cross-border tunnels built by Hezbollah along the border.

-2020 Israel–Hezbollah clashes

-On 27 July 2020, there was an exchange of fire between Israeli soldiers and four Hezbollah combatants.
+On 27 July 2020, Israeli soldiers and four Hezbollah combatants exchanged fire.

-2021 rockets launched

-In August 2021, a number of rockets and a drone were launched from Southern Lebanon into Israel, which responded with artillery fire.
+In 2021, rockets and a drone were launched from Southern Lebanon into Israel, which responded with artillery fire.
 There were no reported casualties but the rockets ignited a bush fire.

+In 2023 and 2024, a large number of Blue Line violations by Hezbollah, Palestinian factions under their control, and Israel took place during the Gaza war and the Israel–Hezbollah conflict.

+In 2025, UNIFIL reported that Israel had violated the Blue Line by building a wall inside Lebanese territory.
+Israel army denied the accusation, stating that the wall does not cross the Blue Line.